Particle Shape Analysis

-The primary measuring information of image analysis methods is the contour of a particle.
-This makes up a difference to other methods, for example, to laser diffraction, ultrasonic extinction or dynamic light scattering, because the images contain information about the shape of the particles (though two-dimensional only) in addition to the particle size.
+The primary measuring information of image analysis methods is the projected area of a particle.
+This makes a difference to the laser diffraction and the ultrasonic extinction, because from the projected area additional information can be determined about the shape of the particles, though two-dimensional only, represented as the contour of the area.

 The description of fibres is a relatively young and strongly developing field of image analysis.
-As a consequence, some definitions of fibre size and fibre shape descriptors are not yet standardised, especially not the algorithms for their calculation.
-Some methods to calculate the length and the diameter of a fibre as well as its respective shape descriptors are explained below.
+Consequently, the definitions of size and shape parameters are not at all standardized, nor are the algorithms for their calculation.
+PAQXOS features a calculation for the length and the diameter of a fibre and the straightness for its shape.

 Diameter of a circle of equal projection area / EQPC